Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 November 2025 06.26.04 UTC
+- WIB: Kamis, 20 November 2025 09.04.39 UTC
-- WITA: Kamis, 20 November 2025 07.26.04 UTC
+- WITA: Kamis, 20 November 2025 10.04.39 UTC
-- WIT: Kamis, 20 November 2025 08.26.04 UTC
+- WIT: Kamis, 20 November 2025 11.04.39 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"You will never know what you are capable of until you take that first step and go for it."

 Kategori: motivational